A Fragile Island Under Pressure

 For Visitors

-If you are planning your trip, explore how to experience Sal in a way that reduces harm and supports conservation.
+If you are planning your trip to Sal, explore how to experience it in a way that reduces harm and supports conservation.

 -